 Federal prosecutors charged CW's client with a string of bank thefts that allegedly netted him and his co-conspirators more than $20 million.
 Before retaining CW, the client pleaded guilty to similar crimes that took place both before and after the charged events.
 Following an eight-day trial, in which the government called two cooperating witnesses, 10 law-enforcement officers, and multiple experts, the jury returned a verdict completely acquitting the client.
 His co-defendant was convicted.

 CW was retained to represent an Assistant United States Attorney facing false allegations of misconduct.
 Following an extensive evidentiary hearing, the court found in the client's favor, and his professional reputation remained untarnished.

 Two firm clients removed their former business partners as managers of a jointly-owned LLC.
 The former business partners responded by suing for breach of fiduciary duty, breach of contract, and defamation, claiming $6 million in damages.
 Following a four-day arbitration, the arbitrator found in favor of the firm clients and ordered the former business partners to pay all of the firm clients' attorney's fees, which she characterized as "just and reasonable" for several years of litigation.

-Federal prosecutors charged a firm client with two Clean Water Act violations and two counts of criminal contempt.
+Federal prosecutors charged CW's client with two Clean Water Act violations and two counts of criminal contempt.
 The contempt charges stemmed from nine years of Clean Water Act litigation brought by the United States Attorney’s Office.
 The client also had a prior Clean Water Act conviction.
 Following an eight-day trial, the jury deliberated for less than an hour before returning a “Not Guilty” verdict on all four counts.
-Read about the verdict in the Daily Journal article.
+For further reading, click here.